abdelkadersettah/Classic-Arcade-Game/README.md

 ## Contributing

-Provide additional functionality to the game beyond minimum requirements, for example:
+Provide additional functionality to the game beyond minimum requirements.